 Most of the warranties we’ve seen offered by different faucet companies are the exact same.
-Hansgrohe might be an exception to this?
+Most faucet brands have a lifetime warranty, but Hansgrohe might be an exception to this?
 It’s a bit tricky.
 Their global company and USA based company have different warranty information.

 Grohe offers a limited lifetime warranty on mechanical parts and a five-year warranty on electronic faucets and valves.
 This doesn’t cover normal “wear and tear” that you’d expect to see.
 This warranty also only covers the original owner of the faucet.

 Hansgrohe’s warranty information is not super easy to understand.
 Their USA based website states that they have a limited lifetime warranty.
 This is similar to most what most companies offer where the warranty covers parts and stuff as long as it’s not regular wear and tear.